dengandong/Videos-Publications-Collection/Classic/VideoTextures.md

 * Smoothing visual discontinuities at the transitions (could be solved by morphing techniques)
 * Automatically factoring video frames into different regions that can be analyzed and synthesized independently
 * Others: creating good, fixed-length cycles; separating video texture elements from their backgrounds so that they can be used as video sprites; applying view morphing tovideo imagery; and generalizing the transition metrics to incorporate real-time user input.

+## Related Work

+Video textures can be viewed as a kind of "video-based rendering" or an extension of 2D image texture synthesis.

+* Video Rewrite: reorder a sequence of a dynamic object, often a speaking mouth, to match a new audio track.
+More details at: [Video rewrite: Driving visual speech with audio](http://www.mit.edu/~9.520/spring09/Papers/VideoRewrite.pdf).
+* Video Sprite: More details at: [View Synthesis by Trinocular Edge Matching and Transfer](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.41.1098&rep=rep1&type=pdf)
+* Video Clip-Art
+* *TODO*

+## Methods

+Find places in the original video where a transition can be made to some other place in the video clip without introducing noticeable discontinuities.